 Freight Broker Salary

-A substantial slice of final earnings for Freight Brokers (nearly one in three) arrives through commissions.
+A substantial slice of final earnings for Freight Brokers (one-third) arrives through commissions.
 Median overall income in this area is approximately $46K.
-Freight Brokers will also find cushy salaries in Dallas (+20 percent), Portland (+19 percent), Kansas City (+18 percent), and Houston (+10 percent).
-This overview is based on answers to PayScale's salary questionnaire.
+Freight Brokers can also look forward to large paychecks in cities like Dallas (+24 percent), Portland (+19 percent), Kansas City (+18 percent), and St. Louis (+17 percent).
+This report is based on responses to the PayScale salary survey.

 Job Description for Freight Broker